How to Leverage Customer Data to Increase Product Adoption

 Use customer data to increase product adoption

-Think of this guide as a manual describing the steps to enable product-led growth (PLG) for a B2B SaaS product in 2022.
+Think of this guide as a manual describing the steps to enable for a B2B SaaS product in 2022.
 This guide is less conceptual and more actionable and is relevant for growth professionals from companies that have found early product-market-fit, have a steadily growing user base, have the resources to invest in data infrastructure, and are ready to build a growth function.

 This guide doesn’t mention specific tools or offer tooling recommendations—I have assumed that you have access to the tools and resources needed to put this guide into action.